Isaac-Flath/agent-example/README.md

 ## Credit

-This was heavily inspired and some pieces of the code come from an upcoming agent course on boot.dev (not yet released!).
-If you want to learn to build a different coding agent in a complete and step-by-step way, check out boot.dev.
+This was heavily inspired and some pieces of the code come from an upcoming agent course on [boot.dev](https://www.boot.dev/dashboard?promo=ISAAC) that I have seen the beta version of (not yet released!).
+If you want to learn to build a different coding agent step-by-step way, check out boot.dev.
 The code in this repo is more minimal and less robust that you will learn in the boot.dev course.

 ## Setup